 As more and more services and products adopt remote and digital offerings, countless support tickets get generated.
 At times, this becomes overwhelming for the support team.
-To cope with the pressure, they need collaboration with marketing, sales, product and other teams to improve the overall customer experience.
+To cope with the pressure they need collaboration with marketing, sales, product, and other teams to improve the overall customer experience.

 If you are contemplating bringing your marketing and support teams together, here are six ways in which you can create stellar customer experiences using content marketing.

-Create a resource centre or knowledge base
+1. Create a resource center or knowledge base

-Monitor social channels and chats
+2. Monitor social channels and chats

 Sometimes customers file complaints or put in requests through social media channels.
 To cater to these requests more effectively, social media and support teams can join hands.
 While the marketing team can open a line of communication with a customer and help gain additional information, a common portal for addressing grievances can get the job done more quickly.

 Recurring requests can also be leveraged by customer support to identify frequent issues or queries.
-This could include public comments, private messages and chats.
+This could include public comments, private messages, and chats.

-For example, if a particular user group faces issues at the initial stages, the marketing team could create a welcome video or a walk-through to help customers navigate the product features seamlessly.
+For example, suppose a particular user group faces issues at the initial stages.
+In that case, the marketing team could create a welcome video or a walk-through to help customers navigate the product features seamlessly.
 And videos are a great content marketing tool, considering 68% of people would rather watch a video to solve a problem with a product or service versus reaching out to a customer representative, according to Wyzowl.
 These content points can be valuable if used effectively.

-Use insights to create effective content
+4. Use insights to create effective content

 If the marketing team is involved in overall support functions, it can leverage this information to create focused content pieces like eBooks or blogs.
 Collaboration between the content and support teams helps a company find new ways to boost brand value.

-Identify brand advocates and reward interaction
+5. Identify brand advocates and reward interaction.

 Not all customers have issues or complaints to report.
 Sometimes, customers will also say positive things that delight them.
 An average of 15 people will share a poor service experience with others, while only 11 people will talk about a positive experience with others in their circle.
 To fill this gap, marketers should make sure that positive experiences get highlighted more.

-Good customer experiences can be converted into testimonials, case studies or other promotional materials that can substantially influence an audience.
+Good customer experiences can be converted into testimonials, case studies, or other promotional materials that can substantially influence an audience.
 84% of customers trust online reviews and testimonials.
 Marketers can reach out to customers who have had positive experiences and collect their feedback for creating such promotional materials.
 Moreover, companies can offer special incentives for customers to provide feedback or reviews, encouraging positive experiences to be shared more frequently.

 Sharing client-facing and value-driven materials can make your customers depend on you for help and thought-leadership content.
 Meanwhile, since your content is beneficial to them, the chances of this material being marked as ‘junk’ or ‘spam’ are low.
 Just do not email customers too frequently.